-*- coding: utf-8 -*-

 data = [data]

-# 4-B. if there are more than one column, we determine whether the first column is the time index
+# 4-B. if there are more than one column, we determine whether one of the columns is the time index

 else: